Citizenship of Aotearoa New Zealand

 How this module can be useful in your career

-This understanding would benefit a range of careers in local and national government, communities, charitable organisations, companies or organisations that engage with iwi, as well as the wider public sector.
+The understanding you can gain from this module could be helpful for careers in local and national government, communities, charitable organisations, companies or organisations that engage with iwi, as well as the wider public sector.

 The courses you can take